nautobot/pynautobot/docs/advanced/read.rst

 The :ref:`Retrieving Records` sections shows how to use the :py:meth:`~pynautobot.core.endpoint.Endpoint.get` method by passing in keyword arguments.
-Another way to retrieve a **record** is by passing in the value of the PK, which is the ID for most objects.
+Another way to retrieve a :ref:`Record <Terminology>` is by passing in the value of the PK, which is the ID for most objects.

 .. code-block:: python